The Penn State Health Children’s Heart Group

 Advanced Surgical Care

-When surgery is necessary, our cardiologists work directly with the pediatric cardiothoracic surgeons at Penn State Children’s Hospital to help develop a treatment plan.
+When surgery is necessary, our cardiologists work directly with the pediatric cardiothoracic surgeons at Penn State Health Children’s Hospital to help develop a treatment plan.
 Our physicians are equipped with the latest, state of the art equipment and have access to interventional cath techniques such as the “piccolo device” for PDA closures in preterm infants, leadless pacemakers and 3D reconstruction of hearts for preoperative planning.

 Center for Congenital Heart Care

-At Penn State Children’s Hospital, we are dedicated to helping your child live and maintain an active lifestyle for as long as possible.
+At Penn State Health Children’s Hospital, we are dedicated to helping your child live and maintain an active lifestyle for as long as possible.
 Our center can provide you with both surgical, as well as nonsurgical options for treating your child’s heart disease.
 When surgery is needed, we have the experience and expertise to help give you peace of mind.
 Our team of congenital heart defect specialists will work with you and your child to create a treatment and rehabilitation plan which meets your child’s needs.
 We understand that each child is unique and believe that treatment plans should be personalized to your child's needs.

 Families from across the region come to us to get unmatched care and services for pediatric heart care and congenital heart defects.